tensorflow/addons/docs/README.md

 ## 1. Narrative Docs

-Any mayrkdown or notebook files in this directory will be published to tensorflow.org/addons.
+Any markdown or notebook files in this directory will be published to tensorflow.org/addons.

 `tutorials/_toc.yaml` controls the left-nav on the tutorials tab.
 Make sure to keep that file up to date.
 Notify the tensorflow/docs team if you need to major changes.